 The Best in Contemporary Cuisine

 Clara Silverstein pulls together more than 100 recipes from Boston’s best and brightest chefs for this cookbook.
-Among the chefs customizing their restaurant recipes for the home cook are Ming Tsai of Blue Ginger, Lydia Shire of Scampo, Jasper White of the Summer Shack, Todd English of Olives, Jody Adams of Rialto and Geoff Gardner of Sel de la Terre.
+Among the chefs customizing their restaurant recipes for the home cook are Ming Tsai of Blue Ginger, Lydia Shire of Scampo, Jasper White of the Summer Shack, Todd English of Olives and Jody Adams of Rialto and Trade.
 The collection includes some traditional regional fare (like the lobster roll and Boston baked beans) as well as more contemporary fare.